-Recent studies have also indicated other factors that may contribute to keratinocyte death such as perforin/granzyme B, nitric oxide, tumor necrosis factor-alfa, and highly reactive molecules known as reactive oxygen stress.
+Recent studies have also indicated other factors that may contribute to keratinocyte death such as perforin/granzyme B, nitric oxide, tumor necrosis factor-alpha, and highly reactive molecules known as reactive oxygen stress.
 Research is ongoing to determine the underlying mechanisms that occur in the development of these disorders.

 SJS and TEN can affect individuals of any age including children, but the incidence is much higher in the elderly population.
 Individuals of every race and ethnicity can develop these disorders.
 Some reports suggests that females are affected slightly more often than males.
 The incidence is western societies is 1-2 per 1,000,000 million people in the general population.
 These adverse reactions usually do not occur again, unless the culprit drug is taken again, but even then often not.

 A diagnosis is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a skin biopsy.
 The appearance of the lesions and their rapid progression may enable a physician to make a diagnosis of SJS or TEN.
 In all cases, a skin biopsy, in which a tiny piece of affected skin is removed and studied under a microscope, should be performed.
 A biopsy can reveal the layer of skin blistering (subepidermal in SJS/TEN) and dead (necrotic), thickened epithelial tissue, which is indicative of SJS and TEN.